Buying a used BMW: models, ratings, common problems

 Introduced in North America for 2008, the 2008-2011 BMW 1-series was sold as a two-door coupe (E82) or convertible (E88); under 128i and 135i model names.
 The 1-Series BMW is a rear-wheel drive four-seater, although the rear seat space is very limited.
 The 128i comes with a 230-hp 3.0L inline-6 engine, while the 135i has a 300-hp twin-turbo 3.0L inline-6.
 The 1-Series BMW weighs just over 3,000 lbs., so you can imagine how fast this 300-hp baby can be.
 Motortrend reported the 2008 BMW 135i reaching 0 to 60 mph in just 4.7 seconds.
 The 1-series BMW is available with an automatic or manual transmission, but manual models are rare.
 Maybe the fuel economy is not very important when you drive this little rocket, but we will mention it anyway: The 2009 BMW 128i coupe automatic is rated at 18/28 MPG on premium gasoline; the manual 128i model has exactly the same rating.
 The 135i with an automatic transmission is rated at 17/25 MPG.

-Consumer Reports rates the 2008 1-Series BMW 'average" for reliability.
-Edmunds.com estimates the cost of maintenance and repairs for the 2008 BMW 128i coupe at more than $15,000 over five years period.
+Consumer Reports rates the 2008 1-Series BMW 'average' for reliability.
+Edmunds.com estimates the cost of maintenance and repairs for the 2008 BMW 128i coupe at more than $15,000 over a five-year period.
 For comparison, the maintenance and repair costs for the 2008 Honda Civic are estimated at $5,700.
 This means you will spend roughly $2,000 more per year to keep your Baby Bimmer on the road, compared to Honda Civic.
 The insurance also won't be cheap, so overall, the 1-Series BMW is a pretty expensive toy.
 This thread has some interesting info on common issues.
 The 128i is probably a more sensible choice, as a turbocharged engine is more likely to have problems and will be more expensive in a long term.

 1999-2005 BMW 3-series (E46)

 The 3-series is by far the most popular BMW model, as it offers an excellent combination of handling, performance, style and interior comfort.
 The 1999-2005 3-Series was offered as a sedan, wagon, coupe or convertible; with rear-wheel drive or all-wheel drive.
 The rear-wheel drive 4-door sedan with an in-line 6 and an automatic transmission is the most common 3 Series BMW model found on the used car market.
 The EPA rates the 2003 BMW 325i with an automatic transmission at 18/26 MPG on premium gasoline.
 Consumer Reports rates the 1999-2005 3 Series at or below average in terms of reliability.
 In the NHTSA crash tests, the 2002-2005 BMW 3 Series received four stars for the driver and five stars for the front passenger, however in the side-impact crash tests, the driver's protection was rated only at three stars.
 NHTSA also issued a safety concern because the interior door panel struck the pelvis of the driver dummy during the side-impact crash test.
-The 1999-2005 3 Series common problems include minor engine issues, cooling system problems and some electrical.
-Cooling system issues need a particular attention, because if the cooling system is not functioning properly, the engine may overheat resulting in very expensive repairs.
+The 1999-2005 3 Series common problems include minor engine issues, cooling system and electrical problems.
+Cooling system issues need particular attention, because if the cooling system is not functioning properly, the engine may overheat resulting in very expensive repairs.
 You will be well advised to have the car properly inspected by a mechanic closely familiar with BMW before closing the deal to make sure the engine and other parts are in good condition.
 Here is the very informative wiki

 2006-2011 BMW 3-series

 Redesigned for 2006, the best-selling 3 Series was once again available as a sedan (E90), wagon (E91), coupe (E92) and a convertible (E93); in a rear-wheel drive or all-wheel drive configuration.
 The 325i, 330i and 328i come with the naturally-aspirated 3.0L inline-6 engine.
-The BMW 335i offered a 3.0L twin-turbo engine that was more troublesome, but offered more power (300 hp).
+The BMW 335i offered a 3.0L twin-turbo engine that is more troublesome, but has more power (300 hp).
 The 265-hp 3.0L turbodiesel was added for 2009; however, the diesel models are rare.
 The diesel-powered 2009 BMW 335d is rated at 23/36 MPG city/highway by the EPA.
 For comparison, the gasoline-powered 3.0-liter 328i automatic is rated at 18/28 MPG on premium gas.
 Checking the US used car market reveals that the gasoline-powered rear-wheel drive 4-door sedan with an automatic transmission is the most commonly available configuration.
 Inside the 3 Series is classy and luxurious, with comfortable seats and high-quality materials; however, the space is pretty tight.
 The trunk is not very large too.
 In the NHTSA crash tests, this 3 Series generation received 4 stars in frontal crash tests and 5 stars in side crash tests through 2006-2010.

 The reliability ratings from Consumer Reports vary for different models.
 The 2009-2011 328i is rated better than average, while the 2006-2007 models were more troublesome.
 The twin-turbo 335i got 'below average' to 'average' ratings.
 Common 3-series problems: electrical, minor engine and cooling system problems, fuel injection system problems.
 All in all, the 3 Series will not disappoint you in the way it drives, but be prepared to spend extra on repairs and maintenance.
 Consider Infiniti G35/G37 if you want a more reliable sporty sedan.
 This forum